FirePixel8422/FirePixel8422/README.md

 ## **Fun Stuff**:
 - Big fan of generation systems (like Conways Game Of Life)
 - Can solve a rubix cube
-- Favourite Game: Ori And The Will Of The Wisps
+- Favourite Game: Ori And The Will Of The Wisps > Suprise

 ---